• Skip to primary navigation

 July 1, 2024 by Jennifer Benjamin Leave a Comment

-embattled family systems result in the child becoming emotionally responsible for soothing the caregiver they are with by proving their allegiance to them.
+Embattled family systems result in the child becoming emotionally responsible for soothing the caregiver they are with by proving their allegiance to them.
 This dynamic can place an immense burden on the child, as they are thrust into a role far beyond their years.
 The child’s own emotional needs may be neglected, leading to a sense of invisibility and unworthiness.
 Over time, this can manifest in various ways, such as difficulty forming healthy relationships, low self-esteem, and an internalized belief that their value is tied to their ability to care for others.

 However, it is important to recognize that these patterns, while challenging, are not immutable.
 With the right support, individuals can learn to break free from these cycles and develop a more balanced and self-compassionate approach to relationships.
 Therapy, self-reflection, and building a supportive network can all play crucial roles in this healing process.